Toyota overtakes GM as America’s top-selling automaker

 Industry experts don’t expect the shift to be permanent, with many projecting GM will reclaim its spot once it gets a handle on supply chain challenges.
 Even Toyota North America’s senior vice president of automotive operations told reporters Tuesday that beating out GM is “not our goal, nor do we see it as sustainable.”

 But the change nonetheless reflects the topsy-turvy nature of the auto market, which along with formidable challenges wrought by the coronavirus pandemic is also undergoing major transformation as the push toward electric vehicles rewrites the rules of engagement.
 Tesla’s more than $1 trillion market capitalization is currently worth more than that of GM, Toyota, Ford and Volkswagen combined.
+The EV-leader said it delivered 936,000 cars in 2021 despite the chip shortage, an 87 percent increase from the year before.

 GM is aiming to sell only zero-emission cars and trucks by 2035, and has committed to spending $35 billion to build up its electric and autonomous vehicle infrastructure, endeavoring to position itself as the automaker of the future.
 Toyota, an early leader in electrification, has vowed to spend $17 billion to bring 30 different EVs to market by 2030.